jakemulley/jakemulley.github.io/src/pages/about.md

 Prior to becoming Head of Hosting & Digital Operations, I was Technical Architect for the [Modernisation Platform](https://user-guide.modernisation-platform.service.justice.gov.uk/#modernisation-platform).

-The Modernisation Platform vision is:
+The Modernisation Platform vision was:

 > a single platform which allows the Ministry of Justice to modernise services, and run them in a unified, scalable way